Materials graph tutorial – Lens Studio

 It’s not a very difficult challenge, but it’s a good check to see if you understand how this works.
 I have added this parameter to the download for this project file down below!

 In this download, the Sphere mesh is also of a much higher resolution to make the distortion more visible.
-This mesh can be downloaded separately at the bottom of the page as well.
+This mesh can be downloaded separately at the bottom of the page, too.

 This distortion method is fine for most meshes, but if you are working with a sphere, you will see a hard line in your displacement (depending on the scale of the noises):